Serenity itself; luxury cruising in peaceful Aquitaine

 Cost: 500 EUR per person for a fabulous day.

 Cooking with the Chefs

-Based around the preparation of, say, fish, oysters or a stuffed filet mignon, chef Martin will guide you towards selecting the right cut of meat for a specific dish, how to cook different meats and how to present them to best advantage.
+Based around the preparation of, say, fish, oysters or a stuffed filet mignon, the chef will guide you towards selecting the right cut of meat for a specific dish, how to cook different meats and how to present them to best advantage.

 Guests can learn how to pair wine with food, what to look out for and how achieve it successfully without having an encyclopaedic knowledge of wines.

 If you’d like this session to be part of your itinerary please ask well in advance of your cruise.